Products required to meet recycled content minimums

 Mouth: The opening of the plastic bottle.

-Base: The bottom part of the plastic bottle where recycling code, material mark, or other decoration can be applied.
+Base: The bottom part of the plastic bottle where recycling code and material mark are located.
 Plastic bottles can stand stably on the shelf with a base.
+In some cases, the base may also be the mouth of the bottle.

 Included:

-- Plastic bottles for household cleaning and personal care products include bottles, jugs, and other rigid containers made of one or multiple plastic resins.
+- Plastic containers for household cleaning and personal care products include bottles, jugs, and other rigid containers made of one or multiple plastic resins.

-- Plastic bottles for household cleaning and personal care products are considered a covered product if they have a neck or mouth smaller than the base and maintain their shape when empty.
+- Plastic containers for household cleaning and personal care products are covered if they have a neck or mouth smaller than the base and maintain their shape when empty.

-- Plastic containers ranging from eight ounces or its equivalent volume up to and including five gallons or its equivalent volume.
+- Plastic containers range from eight ounces or equivalent volume up to and including five gallons or equivalent volume.

 Not included: